cplankey/serverlessops-workshops/04-security/02-infrastructure/README.md

 In this module we'll find and fix infrastructure security issues.
 We'll find and fix common mistakes in configuration that many people make.
 Much of this module will revolve around misconfiguration of IAM permissions.

 We're going to deploy a new small service called *wild-rydes-data-lake* which takes ride data and places it into an S3 data lake to be used by analysis tools.
 We've also added functionality to *wild-rydes-ride-record*.
-Both of these services have securiuty issues we'll address.
+Both of these services have security issues we'll address.

 ## Goals and Objectives: